-Last week I had the chance to visit the Brimfield Antiques Show and blogged about my great day in this post.
+Last week I had the chance to visit the Brimfield Antiques Show.
 Not very much came home with me from that day, but there was one terrific find, an original copy of "How to do English Smocking" by Grace Knott published in 1946!
 So today's post is a mini smocking history lesson.
 I was a history major in college, and one of the things I love about smocking, embroidery and knitting is the connection it forges with generations of women who went before us.
 (I also picked up the fun buttons just because I liked them!)

 Grace Clark was born in England in 1889 and through volunteer work during WWI, met Canadian officer Ernest Knott.
 They were married and settled in Toronto, Canada in 1919.
 Grace gave a small child's dress to a friend that included her own smocking design, and soon Grace was flooded with requests for similar garments.
 She began offering smocking lessons and started her "School of English Smocking" in 1930.
 In 1947 she published the book pictured above that I picked up at Brimfield.